yaitoo/xun/README.md

 ```

 #### Start using Tailwind in your HTML
-Add your compiled CSS file to the <head> and start using Tailwind’s utility classes to style your content.
+Add your compiled CSS file to the `assets.html` and start using Tailwind’s utility classes to style your content.

 > components/assets.html
 ```html